wynnlone/MMF2021/README.txt

 The objective is to minimize: w'*Q*w, with regards to w, such that w'*e = 1, w_i>0 for all i.
 Here Q is the covariance matrix.

-## MS: Maxium Sharpe Ratio: based on previous Sharpe ratio maximiztion weighting scheme during the calibraation period, assume market sability, invest accordingly in the next period.
+## MS: Maximum Sharpe Ratio: based on previous Sharpe ratio maximization weighting scheme during the calibration period, assume market stability, invest accordingly in the next period.
 The objective is: Max (w'*mu)/(sqrt(w'*Q*w)), with regards to w, such that w'*e = 1, w_i>0 for all i.

 ## NR: Naive Risk Parity